-You can use videos from services other than YouTube and Vimeo, but you will need to upload an image to the Content Manager to represent the video.
+You can use videos from services other than YouTube and Vimeo, but you will need to upload an image to the content studio to represent the video.

 Rather than embed video directly into an email, video merge tags generate a thumbnail image of a video player and link it to your video online.
 Although the video can't play directly in an email program, the video player image mimics an online player, with a play button and progress bar.
 When a subscriber clicks the thumbnail, they can watch the video in a new browser window.

 All video merge tags require you to enter some specific information about your video.
 The video merge tag uses the following format.

 Where SERVICE is replaced with the service name where your video is hosted, and XXXX is the unique identifier for the video.